sean-e/mTroll/README.md

 To use with a monome board, you must install the [FTDI D2XXX drivers](http://www.ftdichip.com/Drivers/D2XX.htm) (not necessary for operation without a controller).

-### source code
-The hosted repository includes an altered version of the monome firmware.
-It is also [available as a standalone zip](http://www.creepingfog.com/mTroll/downloads/monome40hFirmware.zip) (updated 2007.11.04) (modified ADC port handling, see [Expression Pedal Calibration](docs/docs.md#exprPedalCal)).
-The [original work](https://github.com/monome/40h) is licensed under [GPL](http://www.opensource.org/licenses/gpl-license.php).

 ## Developer Notes

 The core of the app is written in cross-platform C++.
 The GUI and hardware device support (MIDI out and monome) were originally implemented for Win32 (using WTL for the GUI).
-It has since been ported to [Qt 5.0](http://qt-project.org/downloads#qt-lib).
+It has since been ported to [Qt 5.15](http://qt-project.org/downloads#qt-lib).
 The MIDI In/Out device support is only implemented for Win32 at this time.

 The GUI and hardware are accessed from the core through core-defined interfaces, so a Mac or Linux developer will be able to "fill in the blanks" using whatever native OS APIs are available without having to modify the core.